tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "ADBE"
 	Member "addAnnot"
 	Member "addField"
-		Security Priviledged for Method, Have a list of allowed Events Member "addIcon"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addIcon"
-		Security Priviledged for Method, Have a list of allowed Events Member "addLink"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addLink"
-		Security Priviledged for Method, Have a list of allowed Events Member "addNewField"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addNewField"
 	Member "addRecipientListCryptFilter"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init

 	Member "addRequirement"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "addScript"
-		Security Priviledged for Method, Have a list of allowed Events Member "addThumbnails"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addThumbnails"
-		Security Priviledged for Method, Have a list of allowed Events Member "addWatermarkFromFile"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addWatermarkFromFile"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "addWatermarkFromText"
-		Security Priviledged for Method, Have a list of allowed Events Member "addWatermarkFromTextNoPerms"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "addWatermarkFromTextNoPerms"
 	Member "addWeblinks"
-		Security Priviledged for Method, Have a list of allowed Events Member "annotFilter"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "annotFilter"
 	Member "app"
 	Member "applyRedactions"
 	Member "appRightsSign"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init

 	Member "appRightsValidate"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init

 	Member "author"
-		Security Priviledged for Setter, Have a list of allowed Events Member "baseURL"
+		Security Priviledged for Setter - (property?)
+	Member "baseURL"
-		Security Priviledged for Setter, Have a list of allowed Events Member "bookmarkRoot"
+		Security Priviledged for Setter - (property?)
+	Member "bookmarkRoot"
 	Member "bringToFront"
 	Member "calculate"
 	Member "calculateNow"
 	Member "certified"
 	Member "certifyInvisibleSign"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init